LeadHaste

 The LeadHaste Subject Line Scoring Framework

 Before a subject line goes into a sequence, we score it.
-The framework is built on patterns with measured performance impact across our campaigns, with points weighted proportionally to the lift each pattern produces.
+The framework is built on patterns with measured performance impact across our campaigns.

 Subject Line Scoring Framework